Singing Voice Data Scaling-up: An Introduction to ACE-Opencpop and ACE-KiSing: Acknowledgements

 \section{Acknowledgements}

-Experiments of this work used the Bridges2 system at PSC and Delta system at NCSA through allocations CIS210014 and IRI120008P from the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) program, supported by NSF grants \#2138259, \#2138286, \#2138307, \#2137603, and \#2138296.
+Experiments of this work used the Bridges2 system at PSC and Delta system at NCSA through allocations CIS210014 and IRI120008P from the ACCESS program, supported by NSF grants \#2138259, \#2138286, \#2138307, \#2137603, and \#2138296.
+This work was partially supported by the National Natural Science Foundation of China (No. 62072462).
 We would like to thank Shengyuan Xu and Pengcheng Zhu for their support in the data license.
+When utilizing singing voices from commercial software (e.g., ACE Studio) as training data for SVS, it is crucial to be aware of potential legal and ethical issues.